samsiljee/MS_sonification/Essay.md

 Taking the understanding from a previous cycle forward into understanding a new cycle?
 - The tendency is to go into a science experiment rational - head first, then to come out experiential - with empirical evidence.
 The reducing entrance chambers to the installation could have no sound in them, with the sound only building up from the smallest of chambers.
+- I'm not the first to use R for art, art from various geneartive algorithms has been implemented in the aRtsy package.